Distance in the Time of Corona: Portraits of Self Isolation

 “ Asleep or awake indoors or out of doors in the bath or bed no escape.
 Nothing was your own except the few cubic centimetres in your skull.”
 Orwell's words strongly resonate with the very nature of the struggle humanity and society as a whole is facing today with self isolation.

 I started shooting the project in Cape Town at the start of the worldwide implementation of lockdown in the spring months of April and May 2020.
 With 9 residents of Doric court.
 When South Africa was undergoing one of the worlds strictest lockdowns.
 I then continued to shoot 7 more portraits in the province of Alghero in Sardinia into the easing of lock down in summer during August 2020.
 As Italy was exiting a heavily restricted state.
-With the second wave of the virus now here in London and the UK.
-And with the return of self isolation and lockdown with stricter restrictions I continued to shoot a further 6 portraits during late November and December of 2020.
+With the second wave of the virus in London and the UK.
+Together with the return of self isolation and lockdown, and the impositions of stricter restrictions.
+I continued to shoot a further 6 portraits during late November and December of 2020.

 Each of the 22 portrait tells a story of feelings and connections to the notion “There is more that unites us than sets us apart".
 Through statements displayed and voiced on each mask.

 The hope for this project and series, is to convey to humanity the importance that the virus is not selective.
 And we are all equally in need of connection and inclusion without discrimination, prejudice and borders.

 "Distance in the time of Corona: Portraits of Self Isolation" shows that everyone is concerned by the current crisis of the pandemic, but that it does not affect everyone in the same way.